danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 …
 }
 ```

-The key data required for the generator are the seed text, temperature, and length (the numbers of characters) for text generation.
-These data objects are passed on to the charRNN's method: `charRNN.generate()` in order to process the seed text via the pre-trained model (with a callback function `gotdata()`).
-This `.generate()` method returns the text object `sample` as sample output.
-Theoretically, the predictive text will have learnt the style from all the chapters (if only crudely) and then generates the new text accordingly.
+The program collects data in the form of objects (using the `select` syntax to search for the HTML elements, especially the `input id` that have been defined in index.html): the seed text (based on the text input), the length of the predictive text (based on the slider), as well as the temperature value (based on the other slider).

 ```javascript
 function generate() {